dynamicnet/screenshotr/README.md

 # Screenshot and PDF converter

-Dockerized node webservice that take screenshot of webpage or convert it to PDF
+Dockerized NodeJS webservice that take screenshot of webpage or convert them to PDF.
+A simple ExpressJS service that wrap Puppeteer.

 ```
 # Launch Container